 If you are using iTunes backups and your backup is not encrypted, it won't contain Health data or saved passwords (ie. your Apple Keychain and Screen Time passcode).
 If you are using an encrypted iTunes backup, it will be broadly similar to an iCloud backup in terms of its content.

-Data contained in an iTunes or iCloud backup
+What data is in an iTunes or iCloud backup?

 - Data from built-in Apple apps: Notes, Calendar, Messages (iMessages, SMS, MMS), Call history, Safari browser history, Photos, Videos, voicemail